syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/dialog/EJ2_ASP.NETCORE/how-to/display-a-dialog-with-custom-position.md

 ---
 layout: post
 title: Display A Dialog With Custom Position in ##Platform_Name## Dialog Component
-description: Learn here all about Display A Dialog With Custom Position in Syncfusion ##Platform_Name## Dialog component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to display a Dialog with custom position in Syncfusion ##Platform_Name## Dialog component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Display A Dialog With Custom Position
 publishingplatform: ##Platform_Name##